3v1n0/libfprint/README.md

 at the top.

-You can now add fingerprints insude setting/users in gnome, or by using the instructions here using fprintd-enroll.
+You can now add fingerprints inside setting/users in gnome, or by using the instructions here using fprintd-enroll.

 #### Other distros